Thank you for your interest in our pork!

 Since the new bacon went over so well, we have been working on several other pork recipes.
 Our Pork Breakfast Sausage is an office-favorite and a staple in our kitchens every morning.
 The new recipe contains only: pork, salt, rubbed sage, ground red pepper and black pepper.
 No sugars, sweeteners, nitrates, nitrites, or MSG, and the flavor is amazing!
 Make sure to check out our Breakfast Favorites category for more wonderful selections like Sugar Free Canadian Pork Bacon Slices.

 A holiday favorite is the Sugar-Free Ham.
 This petite ham has the same ingredients as the bacon: pork, sea salt and water.
 Be sure to check out the Sugar-Free Options section online for more sugar-free choices.

 A very popular pork offering is the highly sought after Pork Lard.
 After numerous customer requests and a new kettle purchase, we are able to render pork lard now.
 Lard is full of healthy fats and a very versatile oil to cook or fry in.
 We offer the pork lard in a 2-lb pail.

 Our newest additions to the pork department are Pork Rinds!
-Fried in our pork lard, both varieties - Salt & Pepper and BBQ Spice - are tasty, shelf-stable snacks that both young and old will enjoy.
+Fried in our own pork lard, we now offer three varieties: Salt & Pepper, BBQ Spice and Original.
+The Original version only contains sea salt and is AIP-friendly!
+Whatever your flavor, these are tasty, shelf-stable snacks that both young and old will enjoy.

 Looking for pork recipe ideas?
 Not sure how long to cook a ham?
 Here are some of our favorites pork recipes by some of our favorite chefs: